 - bone strength

 Some of these issues can be life threatening.
-In addition to the physical effects of poor nutrition, the person may have a high risk of suicide.
+In addition to the physical effects of poor nutrition, the person may have an

 For this reason, early diagnosis and treatment are essential.